forem/admin-docs/docs/forem-basics/user-settings/extension-settings.md

 This is a beta feature that allows for micropayments on posts.
 The user settings page includes a [link to a DEV article on the subject](https://dev.to/hacksultan/web-monetization-like-i-m-5-1418) and further information is available at [the Web Monetization Community Forem](https://community.webmonetization.org/)!

-## Generate a personal blog from your Forem posts

-Another beta feature that allows users to automatically generate a self-hosted static blog feed from their posts.

 ## GitHub

 Users can pin their GitHub repositories to their profile homepage.
 Removing the OAuth association with GitHub also removes the repo links.